 Another grandson of John Jr. and Calmencia Razon, Gordon Placencia was recently elected to the Soboba Band of Luiseno Indians Tribal Council and is the son of Irene “Razon” Placencia.

-Leroy “Lukas McCain” Miranda is the eldest son of Minnie Mack and William “Bill” Miranda.
-He married a lady from the Pala Indian reservation, Donna Lavado.
+Leroy “Lucas McCain” Miranda is the eldest son of Minnie Mack and William “Bill” Miranda.
+He married a lady from the Pala Indian Reservation, Donna Lavado.
 Their son Leroy Miranda Jr. is currently the Vice-Chairman for the Pala Band of Mission Indians as well as the leader of the cultural resurgence of the tribe.
 (The nickname “Lukas McCain” is another story for another time.)

 John “Fig Tree John” Razon may not only have planted the first fig tree in the Coachella Valley his legacy continues to have a direct positive impact on at least three Southern California Indian Reservations, Soboba, Torres Martinez and Pala.